DataMa-Solutions/docs/core_app/new/compare/interface/compare_header.md

 ---
 title: Compare (Sub)Header
-description: The header in DataMa Compare helps you manipulate and refine your Use Cases
+description: The header in Datama Compare helps you manipulate and refine your Use Cases
 layout: page
-scope: datama/saas/compare
+scope: Datama/saas/compare
 keywords: full app compare header
 ---

 <br>

-> The header in DataMa Compare helps you manipulate and refine your Use Cases.
+> The header in Datama Compare helps you manipulate and refine your Use Cases.

 <br>